Hey! I’m Aziza

 Who am I?

 I’m a Registered Social Worker in good standing with both the British Columbia College of Social Workers (BCCSW) and the Ontario College of Social Workers & Social Service Workers (OCSWSSW).
-I hold a Master of Social Work degree from the University of Calgary (Clinical Specializaiton).
+I hold a Master of Social Work degree from the University of Calgary (Clinical Specialization).

 I came to this work out of a deep desire to connect with others on their healing journeys.
-Like many, I’ve experienced times of loneliness, despair, and uncertainty.
+Like many, I’ve experienced times of difficulty, turbulence, and uncertainty.
 These moments have shaped my understanding of what it truly means to be human.
 I’ve always been drawn to the deeper questions of life—what it means to live fully, to grow, and to heal.
 Over the past decade, I’ve dedicated myself to my own healing and self-discovery.
 This personal journey continues to fuel my passion for supporting others as they navigate their own paths toward growth and transformation.

 Values that I bring to this work